SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC_Nederland_B2B_CPE_Aggregator.md

 - **Region:** The index.
 - **Avg Availability CCM:** Displays the average value per region of the **Availability** parameter of the current calendar month.
 The summary column header displays the average value.
 - **Min Availability CCM:** Displays the minimum value of the **Availability** parameter that is found for this region.
 The summary column header displays the minimum value.
 - **Element Name Min Availability:** Displays the element name that has this minimum value.
-If there are more elements that have this minimum value, then the first element found by the driver will be filled in.
+If there are more elements that have this minimum value, then the first element found by the connector will be filled in.
 - **CPE Count:** Displays the number of **Cisco ISR** elements that are in this region.
 The summary column header displays the sum.